coder3024/Siren-24/README.md

-# Siren-2
+# Siren-24
-🎯 Project Objective4
+🎯 Project Objective

 The City Ambulance Management System aims to streamline and optimize the process of ambulance dispatch, tracking, and management to ensure prompt medical assistance during emergencies